craigcoles/Craig-Will-Fix-It/readme.md

-#  Jim'll Fix It
+#  Craig Will Fix It

-A bookmarklet to replace images of Jimmy Savile with the NSPCC hotline number.
+'Craig Will Fix It' is a bookmarklet to replace images of Jimmy Savile with the NSPCC hotline number.
 This is a very simple bookmarklet and is a work in progress, but if anyone wants to contribute than please do!

 ## Further Development